DDOT #3200's:

 (Click-on the above photos to view larger image)

-prior), the SMART system had come under criticism from a number of suburban politicians and voters who chastised the
+from a number of suburban politicians and voters who chastised the agency for operating the large and "rarely filled"

-agency for operating large and "rarely filled" 40-foot coaches through their communities.
-While the promised restructuring
+40-foot coaches through their communities.
+While the promised restructuring of the system would include cutting back

-of the system would include cutting back some service into Detroit and adding more trips within the suburbs, the agency
+some service into Detroit and adding more trips within the suburbs, the agency also promised to begin moving toward

-also promised to begin moving toward the use of small size coaches — a move which many felt was more to appease their
+the use of small size coaches — a move which many felt was more to appease their suburban critics.

 DDOT coach #3263 — seen here standing-by in Times Square and awaiting extra-service — is representative of the second fleet of #3200-series RTS coaches (#3250-3282) that began arriving in April of 1997.
 These coaches were the result of a SMART option for new coaches later diverted to DDOT.
 Although built to the same SMART specifications as the original 1995 fleet, these coaches would arrive already sporting their DDOT colors.
 (Photo courtesy of Detroit Mike's photos on DDOT buses – shared online at Flickr)